NobleJake/ProjectPackRat/README.md

 - Pipe A-frame Pack
 - Steel Carrier Frame
 - Frame Backpack: Bag + Pipe A-frame.
 Drop Only.
 - Industrial Exoskeleton: Reinforced exoskeleton with large weight gain.
-Droptemplate.
+Cannot be crafted.
 - Vanguard Exoskeleton: A reinforced exoskeleton with a weapon slot and a Strength stat bonus when worn.
-Drops as.
+Cannot be crafted.
-- Sprinter Exoskeleton: Drops as a droplet.
-A reinforced exoskeleton that provides a bonus to movement speed when worn.
-Dropped item.
+- Sprinter Exoskeleton: A reinforced exoskeleton that provides a bonus to movement speed when worn.
+Cannot be crafted.
 - Rat-Pack: A backpack that is fireproof, provides 1.7x its weight, holds a medium-sized pet, holds 3 random weapons, and provides 120L.
 - Dimensional Stabilizer: Lab drop backpack that provides 300L.
 Also available in black.